turbot/pipes-sdk-go/docs/TenantConnectionFolders.md

 )

 func main() {
-    request := *openapiclient.NewCreateConnectionRequest("Handle_example", "Plugin_example") // CreateConnectionRequest | The request body for the connection to be created.
-    mode := "mode_example" // string | The mode of this request (optional)
+    request := *openapiclient.NewCreateConnectionFolderRequest("Title_example") // CreateConnectionFolderRequest | The request body for the connection to be created. mode := "mode_example" // string | The mode of this request (optional)

     configuration := openapiclient.NewConfiguration()